-1. Why do we work all semester on many papers and end up being evaluated on only a few, plus an online essay?
+1. Why do we work all semester on many papers and end up being evaluated on only a few?

 2. Why do other 102 teachers read a random sample of portfolios at the end of the semester?